jlndk/devoops/report/12_Systems-Architecture.md

 #### Sub systems

 [Traefik](https://containo.us/traefik/) is used as a reverse proxy and edge router.
-As shown in figure X (TODO: Update) it interacts with the three public facing applications of the system, MiniTwit.Web.App, Kibana and Grafana, it provides SSL certificates management and HTTPS.
-Load balancing can also be done through Traefik, when using Docker Swarm.
+As shown in figure X (TODO: Update) Traefik interacts with the three public facing parts of the system, namely MiniTwit.Web.App, Kibana and Grafana.
+It provides both SSL certificates management and HTTPS, as well as load balancing when using Docker Swarm.

 The main application, MiniTwit.Web.App, described in the previous section, interacts with the PostgreSQL database where all data is stored.